 For questions about the Montana Patient-Centered Medical Home Initiative contact Amanda Roccabruna Eby at email@example.com

 The PCMH Stakeholder Council

-The list of the new council members is below.
+The list of the newly appointed council members, serving the 2014-2015 term is below.

 Paula Block, Montana Primary Care Association